 One has to contend with how Rancor, Jabba’s basement pet, would have been more grotesque.
 Because of how he lives (useless prisoners) and how he dies (fallen gate), one can only infer if Lucas had chickened out on making an R-rated movie (for those aged 16 and above).
 This is a franchise-ruining shame considering the many 10-year-olds who saw Star Wars in 1977 grew up to be 16 in 1983.
 Also, Alien proved that there was a sizable market for R-rated Sci-Fi.

-Imagine the grim sight of seeing people being eaten by Sarlacc – the creature who resides in a huge sand pit.
+Imagine the grim sight of people being eaten by Sarlacc – the creature who resides in a huge sand pit.
 One has to ponder about how much vomit would have come from Leia’s mouth after learning the ghastly truth about Luke.
 I’ve saved for the best for last as the Ewoks, even in the final version, are depicted as creatures who eat their prey.
 Imagine the gory sight.
 If George would have been okay with Return of the Jedi being rated R, we would have been treated to a sex scene where Harrison Ford and Carrie Fisher consummate their affair in outdoor fashion.

-Even on a message board circa 1984, a film buff had this to say:
+Even on a message board circa 1984, a film fan had this to say:

 I recently saw Once Upon A Time In The West, the Sergio Leone movie.
 This is not a review of it.
 This is a thought that came up after seeing that movie.
 There is a scene missing in ROTJ.
 The final confrontation between Han and Boba Fett ends up being comic relief rather than mythic adventure.
 It happens so fast, and so much is happening that it is easy to miss altogether.
 This is not very satisfying.
 I find it a general problem that ROTJ isn’t very satisfying.
-The movie should have had some elements of greek tragedy.
-Instead we get furry ewoks, cartoonish fights on Jabba’s barge, and several death scenes that just don’t wrench at the heart.
+The movie should have had some elements of Greek tragedy.
+Instead we get the Ewoks, cartoonish fights on Jabba’s barge, and several death scenes that just don’t wrench at the heart.